Privacy Policy

 Article 10 — Security safeguards

-• Technical: one-way password hashing (bcrypt), TLS 1.3 in transit, billing keys encrypted with AES-256-GCM, test-account credentials protected with AWS KMS envelope encryption, encrypted backups
+• Technical: one-way password hashing (bcrypt), TLS 1.3 in transit, billing keys encrypted with AES-256-GCM, test-account credentials protected with AWS KMS envelope encryption, encrypted backups, secret-key and personal-information masking before storing source code/documents, and a read-only GitHub connection that does not store the user's access token

 • Administrative: minimized number of data-handling personnel, regular security training, separation of access privileges, access logs retained for at least 6 months